 The extent of the hazardous areas should be reduced as far as practicable by applying principles of safety-by-design.

 What can we expect to see in the new revised edition of IEC 61511?
-The new edition is expected to be released by the end of 2015.

 The main driver for functional safety is the need to demonstrate duty of care in managing risks.

 How can we make better use of competency based assessment in functional safety?

 Managing the risk of systematic failures is not difficult; the principles are essentially the same as in quality management and risk management.

 Independent audits and assessments reveal the commonly recurring and widespread problems.